 Gender Equality in Science

-In 2018, the CSIC Presidency instituted the "Gender Equality Accreditation Seal" with the objective of recognising the CSIC centres or institutes that promote both the gender perspective as a transversal category in all aspects of its day-to-day running, and the adoption of measures to remove the barriers found by women while exercising their profession.
+In 2018, the CSIC Presidency instituted the "Gender Equality Accreditation Seal" with the objective of recognising the CSIC centres or institutes that promote both the gender perspective as a transversal category in all aspects of its day-to-day running, and the adoption of measures to remove the hurdles women face while exercising their profession.
 It is also worth highlighting the outreach campaign "Women are CSIC" and the commemorative events that are regularly held to mark the International Day of Women and Girls in Science (11 February) and International Women's Day (8 March).